ra559/cis106/_week_report/wr1.md

 4. Watch [this video](https://www.youtube.com/watch?v=B-s71n0dHUk) so that you are familiar with VS Code's interface
 5. Complete [Lab 1 - Learning Markdown](https://cis106.com/labs/lab1/)
 6. Complete Notes 1.
 The instructions are in Blackboard.
 Do this last please because there is no video for notes 1.
+7. Read the syllabus or home page of course [website](https://cis106.com).
+Write down any questions you have for me.
+8. Read the final project description [document](https://cis106.com/project/Final_Project_description/).
+Write down any questions you have for me.

 ## What will you submit: